museuminabox/brain/Physical/README.md

 1. Solder the right-angle header onto the RFID reader
 1. Test assemble the RFID reader frame, and then glue together
 1. Check the fit for the pieces making up the main box
-1. Glue together the pieces for the main box, apart from the base with the t-nuts
+1. Glue together the pieces for the main box, apart from the top
-1. Once the main box is dry, glue in the base with the t-nuts
+1. Once the main box is dry, glue in the top
 1. Sand down the box (if it's not acrylic)
 1. Apply one or two coats of Danish oil to the box (similarly if it's not acrylic)